Your Questions Answered

 What Other Psychotherapeutic Modalities Might Be Helpful For Me And My Main Problem?

 CBT is typically brief (no longer than 24 sessions/ 6 months) and present focused, meaning the issue you bring to therapy should be impacting you at the current time or likely to resurface due to difficulty maintaining coping strategies.
-Whilst it is person centred, other forms of counselling and psychotherapy may suit your needs better, particularly if your issues are historical or relationship focused, more concerned with bereavement or existential and philosophical, for example wanting to explore the meaning of life.
-CBT can be greatly effective because many people don’t need or want to know the ‘why’ behind the ‘how’, that’s not to say we won’t touch on why, but the focus is solution focused; building coping strategies for now and the future.
-Where CBT may not be appropriate, Psychodynamic Counselling, Humanistic approaches, Systemic, couples or family therapy and Existential therapies are all privately but widely available.
+Whilst it is person centred, other forms of psychotherapy may suit your needs better, particularly if your issues are historical or relationship focused, more concerned with bereavement or existential and philosophical, for example wanting to explore your distress in the context of the meaning of life.
+CBT can be greatly effective because many people don’t want to know the ‘why’ behind the ‘how’, that’s not to say we won’t touch on why, but the emphasis is solution focused; building coping strategies for now and the future.
+Where CBT may not be appropriate, counselling, psychoanalytic or psychodynamic therapies, systemic, couples or family therapy, existential, psychodrama or art therapies are all privately but widely available.

 What Can I Expect From Reiki?